bonapark00/bonapark00.github.io/_pages/about.md

 I graduated with high honors in Computer Science from Yonsei University in 2024 and have been working as a research intern at the Human-Centered Computing Systems Lab since the summer of 2022.

 My research interests include Neural 3D Synthesis (3D Gaussian Splatting, NeRF) and optimizing graphics systems for mobile devices.
-I am currently working on developing hyper-realistic 3D streaming and rendering systems for mobile devices with [Kyungjin](https://kyungjin-lee.github.io/), Hyunwoo, and Pro$$f.
-Youngki.
+I am currently working on developing hyper-realistic 3D streaming and rendering systems for mobile devices with [Kyungjin](https://kyungjin-lee.github.io/), Hyunwoo, and Prof. Youngki.